equetzal/huronOS-build-tools/README.md

 ### Contribute

-Please, try the distro by yourself, learn how the directives work, and ply with them.
+Please, try the distro by yourself, learn how the directives work, and play with them and the system.
 Testing and trying features will help the distro become more stable.
 If you want new features please open an issue.

 To contribute with source code, you can submit pull request, and if you want to become a main developer, please contact me directly.

 Other ways to help, is via donations, with you can do using Github Sponsors, clicking on the sponsor button on this repository.
+Donations helps to pay the huronOS servers, the testing computers, USB memories to play with and helps to boost the development.

+### Special Thanks

+- Thanks to Alvaro for all the donations to the project.
+- Thanks to Daniel Cerna for all the testing being performed on this tools.